zgottschalk/reflection/README.md

 contents
 I learned about Ram and what it is for.
 I learned what not to do on the internet.
 I also learned about how a circuit transmits information to othe circuits.
 I even learned about the different parts of a computer.
 It was also interesting to see all the maps and displays.
 ---
+# reflection
+## 7/3/2017
+contents
+I have learned about CSS coding and how to make a website with it.
+I also learned that it's slow but rewarding.
+It is also iteresting to figure out my mistakes aand fix them.
+The most annoying part is know when and where to insert your codes.
+These mistakes can be drastic or even unfixable.
+I was very fustrated until I fixed it.